dsmcdermott/rly/README.md

 assuming that a given lexer implements certain interfaces, and lexers being usable without any parser at all.

+Note that this project is still very much a work-in-progress.
+See `TODO.md` for more information about what needs to be done.

 For more information, the online documentation for the package can be read [here].

 ## Parsers